mlipok/Au3LibreOffice/README.md

 ## License

 Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See the [LICENSE](LICENSE) for more information.

 ## Notes